 Craniosacral Therapy developed out of the osteopathic tradition in the United States.
-Craniosacral Therapy specifically was developed by Dr William Sutherland who was an osteopathic physician and a professor of Osteopathic medicine.
-He realized that the shape of the supposedly immobile cranial sutures seemed be be designed for subtle movement.
+Craniosacral Therapy specifically was developed by Dr. William Sutherland who was an osteopathic physician and a professor of Osteopathic medicine.
+He realized that the shape of the supposedly immobile cranial sutures seemed to be designed for subtle movement.

-Through sensitive, caring, and sustained touch it is common for people to experience increased embodiment, balance, relief of stress and trauma, decreased pain.
+Through sensitive, caring, and sustained touch it is common for people to experience increased embodiment, balance, relief of stress and trauma, and decreased pain.
 Craniosacral Therapy can also help more specifically with conditions related to the central nervous system such as headaches, vertigo, jaw pain, head injury, attention and behavioral syndromes, chronic pain/chronic fatigue/fibromyalgia, and other neurological conditions and symptoms.

 Furthermore, Craniosacral Therapy is particularly gentle and well-suited for work with children, the elderly, and those in fragile health.
 It can also be very supportive to prenatal and postpartum persons and can be useful in preparation, healing, and self-care for those in the birthing season.